Backdate/IBN-Tool/README.md

 ### Roadmap

-**The next update is scheduled for mid-April 25**
+**The next update is scheduled for end of april 25**
+ - FTP/communication panel
+ -  a lot of internal refactor

-Most but not all of following features will be available in V1.0 (09/2025):
+**Most but not all of following features will be available in V1.0 (09/2025):**

 - buttons to navigate back/forward
    - --> use context menu or [ALT] - CURSOR-keys